seng637-Winter/seng637-a2-breid2/seng637-a2-team_7.md

-    calculateColumnTotalForTwoValues(): this checks the function as it normally functions, with two positive values (pass) calculateColumnTotalForThreeValues(): this checks the extended function, with three positive values (pass) calculateColumnTotalForNegativeValues(): this checks the function, but with two positive values (pass) calculateColumnTotalForWrongColumn(): this checks to see if method matches javadoc when input is not correct (fail)
+    calculateColumnTotalForTwoValues(): this checks the function as it normally functions, with two positive values (pass) calculateColumnTotalForThreeValues(): this checks the extended function, with three positive values (pass) calculateColumnTotalForNegativeValues(): this checks the function, but with two negative values (pass) calculateColumnTotalForWrongColumn(): this checks to see if method matches javadoc when input is not correct (fail)

 # 4 How the team work/effort was divided and managed